AlexanderFastner/Heliopora_coerulea_Processing/README.md

 jupyter notebook

 ### general run
-Start with gc_vs_coverage\
+1. Start with gc_vs_coverage\
-Parameters are at the top with info.\
+2. Parameters are at the top with info.\
-After Blob plot add target cluster manually to target_cluster variable! default is 1 but that might not always be correct\
+3. After Blob plot add target cluster manually to target_cluster variable! default is 1 but that might not always be correct\
-<b>Run Blast with Blast_script.sh</b>\
+<b>4.
+Run Blast with Blast_script.sh</b>\
-Finish the fasta clustering at the bottom of gc_vs_coverage
+5. Finish the fasta clustering at the bottom of gc_vs_coverage